department-of-veterans-affairs/vets-website/content/pages/employment/vocational-rehab-and-employment/service-disabled/return-to-job.md

 ### Can I get help returning to my former job through VR&amp;E?

-You may be eligible for help if you're a Veteran with a service-connected disability and **all of the following are true for you**:
+You may be eligible for help if you're a Veteran with a service-connected disability and all of the descriptions below are true for you.

+**All of these must be true.
+You:**

-- You have an employment barrier or handicap, **and**
+- Have an employment barrier or handicap, **and**
-- Your are enrolled in Vocational Rehabilitation and Employment (VR&amp;E), **and**
+- Are enrolled in Vocational Rehabilitation and Employment (VR&amp;E), **and**
-- You would like to return to your former job
+- Would like to return to your former job

 **Note:** Having an employment handicap means your service-connected disability limits your ability to  prepare for, obtain, and maintain suitable employment (a job that doesn’t make your disability worse, is stable, and matches your abilities, aptitudes, and interests).